 I didn’t really know what I needed for the university until I got there and got handicapped a few times.
-If you’ve already got admission to the university and making your preparation, get these important stuff.
+If you’ve already got admission to the university and making your preparation, get this important stuff.

 I started my university education with no laptop, and honestly, I struggled.
-I read some of my notes on my small Samsung Galaxy Pocket phone and sometimes, I had to make photocopy of some lecture notes.
+I read some of my notes on my small Samsung Galaxy Pocket phone and sometimes, I had to make a photocopy of some lecture notes.

 That’s hectic.
 Even though I survived, I wouldn’t advise anyone to go through that same experience.
 Get an affordable laptop, not necessarily a machine with big specs, but a simple or a mini laptop is OK for your university education.